Power Line Communication and Sensing Using Time Series Forecasting

 In Section~\ref{sec:timeSeriesPrediction}, we~formulate our time-series forecasting problem and elaborate our techniques for the~time-series prediction.
 Further, in~Section~\ref{sec:anomalyDetection}, we~introduce our cable anomaly detection scheme based on~the~time-series prediction results, including the~construction of stabilizer group and the~detection based on~the~use of SMD for the~chi-squared test.
 We~present our findings from our case studies of our proposed schemes in~Section~\ref{sec:caseStudy}.
 Supplementary analyses, including a~robustness test and discussion of incipient faults, are provided in~Section~\ref{sec:discuss}.
 Section~\ref{sec:conclusion} concludes the~paper.

-\section{Time-Series Forecasting}
+\section{Time-Series~Forecasting}

 We begin by presenting a~brief overview of time-series prediction by focusing on~the~pertinent algorithms that we~consider for our proposed method.
 This~helps us in~understanding the~performance of the~{SNR} forecasting using time-series data. {We note that the~SNR for the~link between two PLMs that is measured in~the~receiving PLM is the~ratio of the~power of the~received data signal of interest to the~power of the~background noise.
 As~we will discuss in~Section~\ref{subsec:groupSNR}, the~SNR is typically measured for each OFDM subcarrier in~a~PLM.
 Since this is not significant for the~discussion of the~prediction algorithms, we~omit the~subcarrier index for the~moment.}

-\subsection{Time-Series Data for Cable Anomaly Detection}
+\subsection{Time-Series Data for Cable Anomaly~Detection}

-PLMs estimate a range of PLCSI values for adapting communications in a time varying environment.
-Some of the estimated PLCSIs that shed direct light on the channel and in turn on the cable health are the end-to-end CFR, access impedance, precoder matrix, and self-interference channel impulse response~\cite{yonge2013overview, prasad2016band, prasad2017digitally}.
-However, several existing PLM chip-sets are unable to extract these parameters in their entirety without additional firmware modifications~\cite{prasad2019fault}.
-In light of this, we consider the use of SNRs instead, which can be readily extracted from current-day PLM chip-sets~\cite{prasad2019fault} and can be used for processing either locally within the PLM or reported to a common location by all PLMs, e.g., a sub-station, for centralized data processing.

-The time-stamped SNR between a transmitter-receiver PLM pair is denoted as $x_j$, where $j$ is the integer discrete time index.
-We formulate our problem as using windowed instances of $x_j$, where $n-w \leq j<n$, to predict $x_n$ and obtain the predicted value as $\tilde{x}_j$, with $w$ being the~window size. {While a~larger $w$ can improve the~prediction performance, we~note that increasing $w$ requires more training data to determine the~predictor parameters, leads to a~higher computational complexity for prediction, and~only provides incremental benefits beyond a~certain point.
+The time-stamped SNR between a~transmitter--receiver PLM pair is denoted as $x_j$, where $j$ is the~integer discrete time index.
+We~formulate our problem as using windowed instances of $x_j$, where $n-w \leq j<n$, to~predict $x_n$ and obtain~the~predicted value as $\tilde{x}_n$, with~$w$ being the~window size. {While a~larger $w$ can improve the~prediction performance, we~note that increasing $w$ requires more training data to determine the~predictor parameters, leads to a~higher computational complexity for prediction, and~only provides incremental benefits beyond a~certain point.
 Hence, the~value of $w$ should thus be determined by considering the~trade-off between benefits and costs.}

-Among the available samples of $x_j$, we use $x_j$, where $j \leq n_\text{tr}$, to train the time-series predictor, where $n_\text{tr}$ is the number of samples used for training the machine.
-Once the model is trained, we then use it to predict $\tilde{x}_j$, where $j > n_\text{tr}$.
-We use the normalized root mean square error (RMSE), $\eta$, as the performance indicator of our prediction, which is computed as
+Among the~available samples of $x_j$, we~use $x_j$, where $j \leq n_\text{tr}$, to~train~the~time-series predictor, where $n_\text{tr}$ is the~number of samples used for training.
+Once the~model is trained, we~then use it~to predict $\tilde{x}_j$, where $j > n_\text{tr}$.
+We~use the~normalized root mean square error (RMSE), $\eta$, as~the performance indicator of our prediction, which is computed as